 Audiovisual information

+The EU’s news and media pages offer a wealth of information.
+The Commission’s Audiovisual Service is packed with videos, audio, and photos.
+It also includes Europe by Satellite, where you can, for example, watch Commission press briefings or follow major EU events live.
 The Council has its own live video service, where you can follow Council press conferences and other events.
 The European Parliament offers a similar resource through its Multimedia Centre.
 Together, these sites can give you a practical sense of how EU institutions work.

 Press releases

-While not, strictly speaking, press releases, let me add a few more sources here.
+While not strictly speaking press releases, let me add a few additional sources here.
 The EU’s Publications Office offers publications that can often be freely downloaded.
-For example, the “General Report on the Activities of the European Union” is a summary of what the EU has done in a given year; an older example is available here.
+For example, the General Report on the Activities of the European Union is a summary of what the EU has done in a given year, such as here.
 You can also check the Commission’s transparency pages, the Council meeting calendar, and European Council conclusions.
 To learn more about the European Parliament, this page on its organisation and rules is a good place to start.

 Journalistic sources

-Finally, let me mention LexisNexis/Nexis, a database supporting full-text searches across various newspapers, such as the Frankfurter Allgemeine Zeitung, El País, Le Monde and the New York Times.
-Whenever you think your story may not only have shaken Brussels but also drawn ripples in national capitals and around the world, a database like Nexis can yield a wealth of additional information.
-Finding information on Nexis can be daunting simply because of the breadth of the database, but it is usually worth the effort.
-Students at the University of Salzburg can access it here.
+Finally, let me mention LexisNexis, a database supporting full-text searches across various newspapers, such as the Frankfurter Allgemeine Zeitung, El País, Le Monde and the New York Times.
+Whenever you think your story may not only have shaken Brussels but also drawn ripples in national capitals and around the world, LexisNexis can yield a wealth of additional information.
+Finding this information can be daunting simply because of the breadth of the database, but it is usually worth the effort.
+Students at the University of Salzburg can access it from here.

 Archival sources